Kier73/Generative-Memory/README.md

 ---

-## 🚀 Dare to Run It: 1-Click Reproducibility
+## 1-Click Reproducibility

-Claims like "crashing PyTorch while bypassing physical VRAM" or "teleporting 65KB into 52 bytes" sound like mathematical fiction. **Don't take our word for it.**

-We have provided a Master Testing Harness that will compile the Rust C-FFI core directly on your machine and execute the benchmark limits against your own physical hardware.
+Master Testing Harness that will compile the Rust C-FFI core directly on your machine and execute the benchmark limits against your own physical hardware.

 ### Prerequisites
 To run the benchmarks and compile the mathematical core natively, your machine must have: